GoogleChrome/developer.chrome.com/site/en/blog/help-css-nesting/index.md

 ---
 layout: layouts/blog-post.njk
-title: Help CSS nesting pick syntax
+title: Help pick a syntax for CSS nesting
 description: >
-  Two competing syntaxes need your help in determining which should be championed through to a spec candidate.
+  Two competing syntaxes need your help in determining which should be championed through to a specification candidate.
 subhead: >
-  Two competing syntaxes need your help in determining which should be championed through to a spec candidate.
+  Two competing syntaxes need your help in determining which should be championed through to a specification candidate.
 date: 2022-07-14
 authors:
   - argyle